george8188625/Create-Electro-Energetics/checklist.md

 - [x] fix transformers
 - [ ] some way of reading voltage / current into an analog signal
 - [ ] electric doors (buzz in door)
+- [ ] some special behaviour when cables go through walls
+- [ ] display sources
+- [ ] some coil-gun-like weapon
+- [ ] more CC integration

 **ponders:**
 - [ ] voltage